PrismarineJS/mineflayer-pathfinder/examples/tutorial/goalsExplained.md

 ```js
 await bot.pathfinder.goto(goalAll)
 ```
 The `GoalCompositeAll` is completed when the bot completes all of the goals it was created with.
 For our example above, `goalAll` will be completed when the bot completes all of `LapisGoal`, `GoldGoal`, or `DiamondGoal`.
 In other words, `goalAll` will be completed when the bot's location is inside the blue circle *and* the yellow circle *and* the white circle (see image above).
 It's important to clarify that the bot needs to be in all three circles at the same time.
 Going from one circle to another to the last is not a valid path to complete the goal.

+And there you have it!
+That's a basic introduction to using goals in mineflayer-pathfinder.
+If any of this was confusing, or you'd like help with something more complicated, feel free to join the [PrismarineJS Discord server](https://discord.gg/GsEFRM8).
+We're always happy to provide help for mineflayer and other PrismarineJS libraries.